 The GA Advisory Group operates as a forum where industry representatives can identify opportunities to work collaboratively to respond to pressures facing the GA sector.

 The Terms of Reference and Operating Protocols for the Group can found here DOCX: 25 KB.

-The twelve members of the Group have been selected based on their skills and expertise in the aviation industry, rather than their affiliation to a particular organisation.
+The members of the Group have been selected based on their skills and expertise in the aviation industry, rather than their affiliation to a particular organisation.
 They come from a cross section of the diverse GA sector including training, manufacturing, maintenance, sport and recreation, rotorcraft and fixed wing aircraft, aerial application, remotely piloted aircraft systems and medical operations.